CalcProgrammer1/OpenRGB/Documentation/OpenRGBSDK.md

 ### Client Only [Size: Variable]

 The client uses this ID to call the UpdateZoneLEDs() function of an RGBController device.
 The packet data contains a data block.
 The format of the data block is shown below.
-The `pkt_dev_idx` of this request's header indicates which controller you are calling UpdateZoneLEDs() on.
+The `pkt_dev_id` of this request's header indicates which controller you are calling UpdateZoneLEDs() on.
+See the [Device IDs](#device-ids) section for more information.

 | Size           | Format               | Name       | Description                       |
 | -------------- | -------------------- | ---------- | --------------------------------- |